Jacquiline Romero

 Mary Jacquiline Romero is a quantum physicist in the Australian Research Council Centre of Excellence for Engineered Quantum Systems at the University of Queensland, Australia.
 Her research expertise and interests are in the field of quantum foundations and quantum information.
 In particular, Romero is an experimental quantum physicist studying the properties of single photons for the development of new quantum alphabets and the nature of quantum causality.
+In 2025, Romero was elected an Optica Fellow and included in the International Year of Quantum Science and Technology's Quantum 100 List.

 Education

-Romero attended Philippine Science High School where she enjoyed physics the most out of her subjects.
+Romero attended Philippine Science High School, where she enjoyed physics the most out of her subjects.
 She completed a Bachelor of Science (Applied Physics) at the University of the Philippines in 2005.
-Following this she then completed her Masters in Physics in 2007 also at the University of the Philippines as a Philippine Council for Advanced Science and Technology Research and Development (PCASTRD) Scholar.
+Following this she then completed her master's in physics in 2007 also at the University of the Philippines as a Philippine Council for Advanced Science and Technology Research and Development (PCASTRD) Scholar.
 Her Master's thesis was focussed on manipulating the shape of light for microscopy and microfabrication by using spatial light modulators (SLMs).
 Romero then left the Philippines and moved to the UK to do a PhD with Miles J. Padgett and Stephen Barnett at the University of Glasgow.
 Her PhD thesis explored the experimental and theoretical aspects of entanglement of spatial modes related to optical orbital angular momentum, extending the use of SLMs for the manipulation of single photons.